Things to do before you arrive

 There are a few things you should do before you arrive on campus in order to make the start of your studies at Heriot-Watt University as easy and enjoyable as possible:

-This website is specifically for new students and contains information on how to get here, session dates, events, and the many services on offer once you arrive.
+These pages are specifically for new students and contain information on how to get here, session dates, events, and the many services on offer once you arrive.
 Take a look around to help you prepare for your first few days.

 If you are an international student, you should also:

-If you have not been given an unconditional offer, you may not be able to part-enrol online, but you can do this when you arrive on campus.
+If you have not been given an unconditional offer, you may not be able to enrol online, but you can do this when you arrive on campus.”

-You can part enrol online from the 7th August by visiting www.hw.ac.uk/onlineenrolment
+You can enrol online from 1 August 2019.

 Login by entering your:

-- Heriot-Watt University Person ID (found on any recent letter from us)
+- Heriot-Watt University Person ID (found on any recent correspondence from us)

 - PIN number (your date of birth)

 The first time you login, you will be asked to change your PIN number.
-Please keep these details safe, as you'll need them the next time you login to complete the enrolment process.
+Please keep these details safe, as you'll need them the next time you login.

 Upload a photograph

 Please upload a photograph for your student identity card.
 This should be a clearly identifiable passport-style photograph taken against a white background.
-Uploading a photo in advance will save you time at enrolment events.
+This will save you time when you complete your enrolment on campus.

-If you can't upload a photograph when you part-enrol online, you can attach a printed photograph to the photograph form and post it to us.
+If you can't upload a photograph when you enrol online, you can email a photo to firstname.lastname@example.org

 Sort out your finances